Executive Summaries Oct 28, 2024

 Here is a summary of the new rules applicable in Quebec as of June 1, 2025, regarding the exception allowing a trademark to appear only in a language other than French:

-• Commercial signage: Signage visible from the exterior (including through storefront windows) must include French terms, such as a generic term, a description, or a slogan.
-In addition, the space dedicated to the French text must be at least twice as large as that occupied by the trademark or any other non-French text
+• Commercial signageSignage visible from the exterior must include French generic terms, such as a description or a slogan.
+In addition, the space dedicated to the French text must be at least twice as large as that occupied by the trademark or any other non-French text.
+Many business signage will certainly not be conform by June 1, 2025, and recognizing this there are indications from the Office québécoise de la langue française that it will be somewhat indulgent if real effort to attain signage conformity are underway.

 Nevertheless, even if the final version of the Regulation extends the exception to unregistered trademarks, it is strongly recommended that you register your trademark.
-Doing so will make it much easier to prove, if need be, that your trademark benefits from the exception under the Regulation.
+Doing so will make it much easier to prove if need be, that your trademark benefits from the exception under the Regulation.

 Our team of trademark professionals is here to provide you with guidance in this process and advise you on your strategy for protecting your trademarks in Canada and abroad.